 We take our responsibilities as a host very seriously and each of our properties has a robust Host Responsibility Programme in place.
-Our commitment in this space reflects our international operations with the highest standards applied to safeguard each of our communities.

 Gambling can be a fun and enjoyable entertainment activity.
 However, it can also have harmful effects on some individuals, their families, and their communities.
 Our challenge is therefore to ensure that our business provides entertaining and profitable, yet safe and responsible, experiences and environments.

-Maintaining Leading and Best Practice Host Responsibility:
+Best Practice Host Responsibility

-We are immensely proud of the culture of care we have developed within our casinos and continue to focus on ways to ensure that this culture of care is maintained and that we have the highest standard of host responsibility best practice.
+We are immensely proud of the culture of care we have developed within our casinos and continue to focus on ways to ensure that this culture of care is maintained and that we have the highest standard of host responsibility practice.
 Over the past financial year, we implemented additional host responsibility measures to improve our ability to prevent and minimise harm from problem gambling, including:

 In a dynamic casino environment, maintaining effectiveness, relevancy, and consistency in harm minimisation best practice is an ongoing challenge.
 In response to that challenge, SkyCity continues to explore available technology solutions, seek expert advice, consult stakeholder groups, and source a range of research material.